Can your dog be a service dog?

-In person or online from anywhere you live
+In-person or online from anywhere you live

+It's best if you can have another person film you and your dog.
 We'll want to see your dog's reactions to the following situations:

-- Walking through the parking lot towards the store
+- Walking through the parking lot towards the store;

-- Walking through the store
+- 1-minute walking through the store;

-- Meeting a strange dog
+- Meeting a strange dog;

 Assessing your dog's potential and your needs